jpdefrutos/DDMR/README.md

 # ⚠️***WARNING: Under construction***

 **DDMR** was developed by SINTEF Health Research.
-A paper is submitted to X and the preprint is openly available at [arXiv](some-url-here.com).
+The corresponding manuscript describing the framework has been submitted to [IJCARS](https://www.springer.com/journal/11548) and the preprint is openly available at [arXiv](https://arxiv.org/abs/2211.15717).

 </div>